 The Goal of the current project is to find a common solution for the automation of the transmission, reception, matching and processing of electronic trade confirmations.

-The EFET organisation itself will provide a central EFET directory service and will ensure maintenance of the standard with the publication of new codes, etc.
+Energy Traders Europe itself will provide a central directory service and will ensure maintenance of the standard with the publication of new codes, etc.

 eCM Business Process Scope

-The aim of the EFET eCM Project Workgroup is to define a “standard electronic confirmation process” and thus provide a framework enabling parties to:
+The aim of the eCM Project Workgroup is to define a “standard electronic confirmation process” and thus provide a framework enabling parties to:

 Replace the manual transfer of information with the electronic transmission of standard confirmation data between two parties (on a peer-to-peer basis)